tronprotocol/tronwallet-adapter/docs/wallet-adapters.md

 -   `disconnect(): Promise<void>`: disconnect to the wallet.
 -   `signMessage(message, privateKey?): Promise<string>`: sign a string, return the signature result.
 An optional `privateKey` can be provided.
 -   `signTransaction(transaction, privateKey?)`: sign a transaction, return the signature result of the transaction.
 An optional `privateKey` can be provided.
+-   `multiSign(transaction, privateKey: string | null, permissionId?)`: sign a multi-sign transaction.
+    -   If `privateKey` is not `null`, will use the privateKey to sign rather than TronLink.
+    -   If `permissionId` is not provided, will use `0`(OwnerPerssion) as default.
+    -   Please refer to [here](https://developers.tron.network/docs/multi-signature) for more about Multi-Sign,
 -   `switchChain(chainId: string): Promise<void>;`: request wallet to switch chain by `chainId`.

 #### Events